 They are often made up of simple but naturally wholesome ingredients like oats, rice and barley with various fruits and vegetables and herbs added for taste.

 There are hundreds of options for making your own healthy dog treats at home and it is often a preferred option, as paw parents will always know what ingredients are going into the composition.
-Anything from frozen banana to apple slices and peanut butter bites (make sure you use dog-friendly peanut butter) are sure to go down an absolute treat (mind the pun!).
-Always ensure though that you supervise your dog when eating, and ensure the pieces are suitable for their mouth-size.
+Anything from frozen banana to apple slices and peanut butter bites (make sure you use dog-friendly peanut butter) are sure to go down an absolute treat (mind the pun!)

 But for busy dog owners, it isn’t always a feasible option to be making your own, and that is frequently saved for special occasions.
 Homemade fresh and healthy dog treats also don’t last long, so it does involve high levels of maintenance to ensure you’re always well-stocked.
 If you’d like some ideas for homemade dog treat recipes, head to our Laughing Dog blog.